algolia/recommend/README.md

 - `indexName`: the name of the products index
 - `objectID`: the objectID of the product to get recommendations from
 - `hitComponent`: the InstantSearch-compatible `Hit` widget
-- (optional) `hitsPerPage`: the number of recommendations to retrieve (default: max recommendations available)
+- (optional) `maxRecommendations`: the number of recommendations to retrieve (default: max recommendations available)
 - (optional) `facetFilters`: additional facet filters
 - (optional) `fallbackFilters`: additional filters to use as fallback should there not be enough recommendations
 - (optional) `analytics`: whether you want Search Analytics to be turned on or not (default: `false`)